Institutional Reach & Reputation

 • Campus visit confirmation materials and welcome folders

-• Personalized recruitment mailers (variable data, by prospect segment or individual)
+• Personalized recruitment mailers (variable data, by prospect segment)

 • Visit follow-up materials and enrollment deposit confirmations